javiercoulon/portfolio/README.md

 * Troubleshoot client-side issues on the fly to eliminate roadblocks on their day-to-day activities.
 * Adapting to constant organizational changes that implied adjustments on daily activities, technologies and processes.
 * Test plans creation and execution using azure test plans.
-* Driven tech shares with the team in order to help on the day today activities.
+* Driven tech shares with the team in order to help on the day to day activities.
 * Planned migrations for different technologies: Net Core, SQL, Windows platforms, among others.

 </br>